Your Go-To Temporomandibular Joint Disorder Specialist

 What Is TMJ?

-TMJ is the acronym for temporomandibular joint, which connects your lower jaw (the mandible) to your skull at the temporal bone.
+TMJ is the acronym for the temporomandibular joint, which connects your lower jaw (the mandible) to your skull at the temporal bone.
 This joint controls many jaw functions, like chewing.
-If the chewing muscles or the joint itself are causing you pain you may have temporomandibular disorder, or TMD.
-TMD can be caused by stress, continual clenching of the jaw muscles, or teeth grinding.
+If the chewing muscles or the joint itself are causing you pain, you may have a temporomandibular joint disorder.
+What is temporomandibular joint disorder?
+Temporomandibular joint disorder is caused by stress on the jaw joints, continual clenching of the jaw muscles, or teeth grinding (bruxism).

 - Pain when opening or closing mouth

 - Headaches or ear pain

 - Clicking or popping sounds when opening your mouth

 When you visit LifeStyle Dentistry with signs or symptoms of TMJ, we will examine your jaw joints for pain or tenderness and listen for clicks, pops, and grating sounds when you move your jaw.
 We will also test your bite and facial muscles.
 Depending on what we find, we may order full facial x-rays to more accurately examine your jaws, temporomandibular joints, and teeth to rule out other problems.
 Additional tests such as magnetic resonance imaging (MRI) or computer tomography (CT) may be ordered depending on your unique situation.
 An MRI will show us if your TMJ disc is in the proper position as your jaw moves, while a CT will show us the bony detail of your joints.
 After your diagnosis, we may refer you to an oral surgeon or orthodontist, depending on your needs.